psy0rz/zfs_autobackup/README.md

 This also allows you to make several snapshots during the day, but only backup the data at night when the server is not busy.

+**Note**: In this mode it doesnt take a specified target-schedule into account when thinning, it only knows a snapshot is the common snapshot by looking at the holds.
+So make sure your source-schedule keeps the snapshots you still want to transfer at a later point.

 ## Thinning out obsolete snapshots

 The thinner is the thing that destroys old snapshots on the source and target.